williamxyshi/share-the-JUMPscare/README.md

 hate jumpscares? checkout and share jumpscares in movies with sharetheJUMPscare </br>

 ### Features:
--user authentication
+  - user authentication
--post jumpscare times with description to any movie -like or dislike other posts
+  - post jumpscare times with description to any movie
+  - like or dislike other posts

 ### Built With:
 backend built with nodejs, express and mongodb/mongoose </br>